 The 10-second takeaway

-For the quarter ended Jan.
-29 (Q1), Hormel Foods met expectations on revenues and met expectations on earnings per share.
+For the quarter ended April 28 (Q2), Hormel Foods met expectations on revenues and met expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased and GAAP earnings per share contracted.
+Compared to the prior-year quarter, revenue grew.
+Non-GAAP earnings per share grew.
+GAAP earnings per share contracted.

 Margins dropped across the board.

-Hormel Foods reported revenue of $2.04 billion.
-The 14 analysts polled by S&P Capital IQ wanted to see a top line of $2.03 billion on the same basis.
-GAAP reported sales were 6.1% higher than the prior-year quarter's $1.92 billion.
+Hormel Foods reported revenue of $2.15 billion.
+The eight analysts polled by S&P Capital IQ predicted sales of $2.19 billion on the same basis.
+GAAP reported sales were 6.9% higher than the prior-year quarter's $2.01 billion.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.